fleetdm/fleet/handbook/people.md

   - Every Thursday night, Charlie creates a thread in #help-manage requesting weekly updates, and managers will reply to the thread with their weekly updates.
   - Friday afternoons, Charlie updates the KPIs in the weekly updates spreadsheet, and Friday nights, Charlie will post the updates in #general.

+### Investor and Advisor updates

+We like to regularly share updates about how Fleet is growing with our investors and advisors.
+  - Charlie tracks the most recent updates with investors and advisors and coordinates emails, zoom calls, or the investor or advisor's prefered method of communication with @mikermcneil and preps materials as needed.

 ## Rituals